verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] Women want hands that can strangle problems and caress her heart.
 Yours look like they’d lose a fight with a pickle jar.
 - [ ] Brief anecdote intermission: A few weeks ago ...
 - [ ]  I know the rotten flesh I put clothes over,
+- [ ] Laughing at you in linen and sunlight